rundfunk47/stinsen/README.md

 }
 ```

-Stinsen can be used to power your whole app, or just parts of your app.
-You can still use the usual SwiftUI `NavigationLink`s and present modal sheets inside views managed by Stinsen, if you wish to do so.
+_Stinsen_ can be used to power your whole app, or just parts of your app.
+You can still use the usual SwiftUI `NavigationLink`s and present modal sheets inside views managed by _Stinsen_, if you wish to do so.

 ## Navigating from the coordinator
 Using a router, which has a reference to both the coordinator and the view, we can perform transitions from a view.
 Inside the view, the router can be fetched using `@EnvironmentObject`.
 Using the router one can transition to other routes: